cryptoscheme/hdwsa-as/readme.md

 # Introduction of Source Files

-   hdwsa-as.go: the implementation of all used functions in our hdwsa-as scheme.
+   hdwsa-as.go: the implementation of all used functions in our hdwsa2 scheme.

    types.go: the data models.